VincyJovitha01/AWS-Account-Creation/README.md

 # CREATE AN  ACCOUNT IN AWS SET UP A ROOT USER AND AN IAM USER
-## AIM
+## AIM:
    To Create an Account in AWS Set up a Root user and an IAM user.
-## PROBLEM STATEMENT
+## PROBLEM STATEMENT:
    Explain about the Experiment.

 ## ALGORITHM
  ### Step 1: